Please click on the sections below for more detail on the following procedures:

 - Ask about waiving the fee if you are on a concession and can provide proof

 In addition to the application fee, additional charges may be payable for photocopying, search time and other forms of access.
 You will be notified if these charges are likely to exceed $50 and asked if you wish to proceed.
-If the charge is less than $50, we will let you know the final charges after we process your request when we send you out decision.
+If the charge is less than $50, we will let you know the final charges after we process your request when we send you our decision.

 You can ask for the application fee to be waived if payment of the fee would cause you financial hardship.

-Some documents are exempt from release, for example if they:
+Some documents are exempt from release, for

 - Contain trade secrets